-Red Hat (RHEL), SUSE (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
-Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and Linux with PowerVM provides a scalable, optimised, and cost competitive alternative to running Linux on commodity x86 servers.
+Red Hat (RHEL), SUSE Linux (SLES) and Canonical (Ubuntu) distributions of Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and Linux with PowerVM provides a scalable, optimised and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

-Smarter computing by nature requires businesses to raise their services delivery levels, fueling 24×7 high availability demands for their applications and IT infrastructure.
-PowerHA SystemMirror for AIX and IBM i is a high availability clustering solution for both data centre and multisite resiliency.
+Smarter computing by nature requires businesses to raise their services delivery levels, fuelling all day, every day High Availability (HA) demands for their applications and IT infrastructure.
+PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both Data Centre (DC) and multisite resiliency.
 PowerHA can to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.